9ae/ace/wiki/vault/s.1_02.md

 Clarifies what Vio did.
 Shows Sicili is Vio's closest connection.
 We know the sisters wry of being found out

+**Establishes Vio as the primary bread winner of the family.** This is why it was such a huge deal for Ada to not get Vio in trouble with Jacques.

 # Effect (consequence)
 Vio will be responsible to watching over the Harts